mmgeorge/clipboard-kill-ring/README.md

 # Clipboard Kill Ring

-Provides a clipboard history / kill ring implementation for Visual Studio Code.
-Killing / saving regions will modify the clipboard.
+Provides a clipboard history and kill ring implementation for Visual Studio Code.
+Killing and saving regions will modify the clipboard.

 ### Commands
 |Command | Desc |